 Everything that the protagonist lives, he lives dreaming with open eyes, that is until he meets Nasten’ka who brings him back, just for a while, to reality.

 “I am a dreamer, I have lived so little real life that moments like these I have to repeat them in dreams”

 In fourth place is another classic, however much more Christmas-related.
 This is, of course, A Christmas Carol, by Dickens.

-It is one of his most famous novels, revisited countless times over the years in all manner of television, theater and narrative styles… Here the famous spirits of the Past, Present, and Future Christmas appear.
+It is one of his most famous novels, revisited countless times over the years in all manner of television, theatre and narrative styles.
+Here, the famous spirits of the Past, Present, and Future Christmas appear.
 They lead and help the rich and miserly protagonist, Scrooge.
-For those who will go, or have already gone, to the cinema reading this book is perfect timing.
-In fact, the most recent adaptation dates back to this very moment – Dickens – The man who invented Christmas the new film by Bharat Nalluri, is now in cinemas.

 Many will know the film, The Polar Express – a must for the Christmas holidays for all children – and not know that it comes from an illustrated book for kids.
 Surely any child on Christmas Eve would like to take a trip like that of the protagonist with an express train directly to the North Pole!
 The book shows how magic, like that of Christmas, is visible only to the eyes of a child.